-- 1) the donor animals: - a) have never been used for natural service; or - b) have only mated virgin heifers; or - c) were kept in an establishment or artificial insemination centre where no case of bovine genital campylobacteriosis has been reported;
+- 1) the donor animals:

+- a) have never been used for natural service; or

+- b) have only mated virgin heifers; or

+- were kept in an establishment or semen collection centre where no case of bovine genital campylobacteriosis

+has been reported;

-t he culture of semen and preputial campylobacteriosis proved negative. e presence the causal agent of bovine ge NB: FIRST A
+the culture of semen and preputial campylobacteriosis proved negative. specimens for the presence of the causal agent of bovine genita NB: FIRST A DOP - TED II n 1986.